XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 Key of the `MPToken` object.

 #### 1.6.0.3 Synthetic `mpt_issuance_id` field
-MPTokenIssuanceID is a representation made for simplicity for user RPCs.
-Internally, rippled uses sequence + issuer pair to identify a unique MPTokenIssuance.
-Therefore, a synthetically parsed `mpt_issuance_id` field is added into API responses.
+`MPTokenIssuanceID` is an identifier that allows user to specify a `MPTokenIssuance` in RPCs.
+Therefore, a synthetically parsed `mpt_issuance_id` field is added into API responses to avoid the need for client-side parsing of the `MPTokenIssuanceID`.

 ##### 1.6.0.3.1 Transaction Metadata
  A `mpt_issuance_id` field is provided in JSON transaction metadata (not available for binary) for all successful `MPTokenIssuanceCreate` transactions.
 The following APIs are impacted: `tx`, `account_tx`, `subscribe` and `ledger`.